Understanding the Mortgage Interest Deduction

 The Mortgage Interest Tax Deduction

 The mortgage interest deduction allows homeowners to reduce their taxable income by the amount of interest paid on a qualified residence loan.
-The law regarding the Mortgage Interest Deduction was revised by the Tax Cuts and Jobs Act, which took effect beginning with tax returns filed in 2019.
+The One Big Beautiful Bill Act revised the Mortgage Interest Deduction, making the Tax Cuts and Jobs Act limits permanent beginning January 1, 2025.
+In this article, we will cover the limits of the deduction for different filing statuses, provide examples of how it works, discuss reporting requirements, and clarify rules for shared ownership or helping others with mortgage payments.

 Can I deduct mortgage interest on my taxes?